 The Wedge Collection was established in 1997 in Toronto by Dr. Kenneth Montague.
-It is now one of the world’s largest, privately owned contemporary art collections focusing on exploring African diasporic culture and contemporary Black life.
+It is one of the Canada’s largest, privately owned contemporary art collections focusing on exploring African diasporic culture and contemporary Black life.

 Originally conceived as The Wedge Gallery, this was both a private and public experience, with the original gallery literally wedged inside the narrow hallways of Montague’s home.